Stellarator island divertor shape optimization for reduced peak heat fluxes: Methods

 A metric is needed to compare the performance of different divertors produced by the divertor-making algorithm.
 We use a cost function for this purpose, as it will be used to guide optimization of divertors later on in Sec.~\ref{subsec:optimization}.
 We use a relatively simple cost function that only targets the divertor performance with respect to heat flux, given by

-where $\theta_L$ and $\theta_R$ are initial conditions for the divertor making algorithm, $W_1$ and $W_2$ are user determined weights, $q_{\text{peak}}=\max{(q)}$ is the maximum heat flux, and $\text{end-plate~\%}$ measures how many field lines would hit undesirable positions in the divertor geometry.
-These undesirable positions are the initial leading edge of the divertor plate in the poloidal direction.
-To model this, we use additional divertor plate files that extend a fraction of a degree past $\phi_{\text{start}}$ and $\phi_\text{end}$ and create an end-plate extending radially away from the island towards the wall.
+where $\theta_L$ and $\theta_R$ are initial conditions for the divertor making algorithm, $W_1$ and $W_2$ are user determined weights, $q_{\text{peak}}=\max{(q)}$ is the maximum heat flux, and $P_\text{not-captured}$ is the non-radiated power fraction that misses the divertor plates.
+This is computed as the fraction of fieldlines that miss the plasma facing divertor plates, either by intercepting the divertor end-plates or the vessel wall.
+The divertor end-plates are a computational domain used to model the initial leading edge of the divertor plate in the poloidal direction.
+To implement this, we use additional divertor plate files that extend a fraction of a degree past $\phi_{\text{start}}$ and $\phi_\text{end}$ and create an end-plate extending radially away from the island towards the wall, as shown in Fig.~\ref{fig:divertor_cross_section}.
 Now, any field lines that would hit the finite-width edge of the divertor plate will register on the end-plate instead.
 The end-plate serves an additional purpose: to block field lines from hitting the divertor plate that enter the space between the divertor plates and the wall.
-These field lines would be registered the same as hits from the plasma facing side of the divertor, as we do not model the non-plasma facing components behind the divertor plates (i.e. pumps, cooling, support structure), and \texttt{FLARE} does not discriminate between field line hits on the front or backside of the divertor plate.
-As the end-plate measures field line hits to undesirable regions, we aim to minimize the percentage of field line strikes on the end-plate.
-This end-plate is only used as a computational boundary to help find good divertor solutions, and is not a part of the final divertor design.
+These field lines would be registered the same as hits from the plasma facing side of the divertor, and \texttt{FLARE} does not discriminate between field line hits on the front or backside of the divertor plate.
+The end-plate is only used as a computational boundary to help find good divertor solutions, and is not a part of the final divertor design.

-The cost function combines both objectives of minimizing the peak heat flux and creating divertors viable from an engineering standpoint in that they are exposed to plasma only on the plasma facing component side.
+The cost function combines the objectives of minimizing the peak heat flux while ensuring that the divertor captures the majority of the non-radiated power from the core plasma.